CodeMan99/talk-passion/README.md

-# slidev template
+# Talk: Passion

-This is a template repository to create a [slidev](https://sli.dev/) presentation deck.
+A [slidev](https://sli.dev/) presentation about my passing for camping.

 ## Publishing